the-turing-way/the-turing-way/book/website/community-handbook/coworking/coworking-organisation.md

 - Communication platforms: software like Zoom can allow you to connect with many people at the same time.
 However, you will need a paid subscription (pro account) to control who joins your call (by activating waiting room to avoid Zoom bombing), manage breakout rooms (to allow multiple small groups and discussions) or host longer calls (>40 minutes).
 - Chat system: If you have a group Slack or Gitter channel, information can be exchanged everyone, including those who can not join the calls but can offer suggestions or carry related tasks asynchronously but in coordination with the group.
 This also allows people to keep each other informed of any last-minute changes such as new call joining link, correct notes, or cancellation of calls.

+## Logistics and tasks

+Like any event, coworking calls required planning, organising, hosting and making sure that they happen.
+As organisers of the event, you will be required to:

+**1. Choose the tools**

+The following aspects will require you to make right choices in regards of what tool you will use.

+- hosting the calls: few options are Zoom, Google Hangout, Skype, Jisti
+- managing registration: few options are via shared notes, Zoom, Eventbrite, Google form
+- facilitating chats: few options are Slack, Gitter, other web-based or phone applications
+- maintaining shared notes: few options are Etherpad, HackMD, GitHub, Google doc
+- sharing timers: few options are cuckoo.team or other web-based timers
+- finding a common availability: few options are Doodle, when2meet.com, Calendly, shared calendar system

+**2. Planning the calls**

+As discussed earlier, you will need to agree upon dates and time with people who would like to participate in coworking calls.
+Your calls could be weekly or monthly events that consistently take place on a certain day and time periodically, or it could be organised once in a while by finding a common availability.

+Once you have found a schedule (date, time and fequency), the following tasks will go into planning them:
+- update the schedule, agenda and calendar to share them with the attendees (or potential target audience).
+It is also quite effective when they receive a calendar invite.
+- maintain communication (by email, newsletter, or social media) so that everyone is aware of the next calls and the resources available for them to participate.
+It is particularly crucial to use meeting links like [arewemeetingyet](arewemeetingyet.com/) for communicating these schedules for members from different countries so that they can see the time in their time zones.
+- provide adequate support to the participants during the call so that they can make the best of their time.
+In _The Turing Way_ coworking calls, we find it useful to use breakout rooms when there are many people working in small groups or if some people need more discussions, while others want to quietly work on their tasks.
+- communicate the notes with participants after the call and share any useful resources or ideas they discussed during the coworking call.

+**3. create a safe and accountable space**

+Though discussed last, this should be your high priority.

+You should design these calls with an intention to make everyone feels welcome, involved and safe.
+It's highly recommended to choose a Code of Conduct, share that with everyone in advance and put a reporting guideline in place.
+See this minimal [CoC from Contributor Covenant](https://www.contributor-covenant.org/) and an expanded version of {ref}`The Turing Way CoC<ch-coc>`.
+Additionally, you should also communicate the basic etiquettes, such as muting microphones when not speaking or not interrupt others when working in a Pomodoro session unless necessary.

+It is useful to let everyone know who they can contact if they need help in troubleshooting during the call or need more time to discuss their ideas.
+Create an agenda that states clearly what is expected of them, such as if they should bring their tasks and questions in the call or communicate them beforehand.
+In _The Turing Way_, we have dedicated slots for both group discussions and quiet working.

 ## Some Examples